ssedinnn/IT-Home-Lab/Lab 01 - Building an Active Directory Environment/README.md

 ## *Objective*
 The goal of this lab is to build a basic Active Directory environment using Virtual Box, and Windows Server 2022

+## *Environment*
+The following software was used:
+- Oracle VirtualBox
+- Windows Server 2022 Evaluation ISO